jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 #### Step 3.
 Add the footer include and the payment link

+Download [webshop.html](#) (not yet available) and add it to your '_includes' folder.
 Make sure the bottom of your layout document looks like this (the paymentlink should be your personal re-usable link you just created):

 ```
 {% raw %}...